| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 one forbidden tree and "grow up" into responsible, God-oriented and

+other-oriented persons, that is sin.
 The Nature of Grace.
 If sin cannot be

 seen in legal categories, neither can God’s response to the couple’s sin.
 In